The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 A = consistent, good-quality patient-oriented evidence; B = inconsistent or limited-quality patient-oriented evidence; C = consensus, disease-oriented evidence, usual practice, expert opinion, or case series.
 For information about the SORT evidence rating system, go to https://www.aafp.org/afpsort.

 The SORT table is intended to highlight the most important three to seven recommendations from your article for clinicians.
-Each recommendation must be accompanied by a SORT rating of A, B, or C. Your recommendations should emphasize interventions and approaches that improve patient-oriented outcomes (e.g. morbidity, mortality, quality of life) over disease-oriented evidence (e.g. biomarkers, surrogate endpoints).
+Each recommendation must be accompanied by a SORT rating of A, B, or C. Your recommendations should emphasize interventions and approaches that improve patient-oriented outcomes (e.g., morbidity, mortality, quality of life) over disease-oriented evidence (e.g., biomarkers, surrogate endpoints).

 • You should have three to seven recommendations.
-Try to identify a range of recommendations, for example, one each about screening, prevention, diagnosis, and two about treatment.
+Try to identify a range of recommendations (for example, one each about screening, prevention, diagnosis, and two about treatment).

 • Each statement should be in the form of a recommendation and should not just present a fact or piece of medical trivia.
-For example, “Use the Wells score to determine the risk of DVT in patients with leg pain” is a recommendation, while “Of patients presenting with leg pain, 16% have a DVT” is not.
+For example, “Use the Wells score to determine the risk of DVT in patients with leg pain” is a recommendation, but “Of patients presenting with leg pain, 16% have a DVT” is not.

-• A “B” recommendation is based on lower quality evidence of improved patient-oriented outcomes or inconsistent evidence.
+• A “B” recommendation is based on lower-quality evidence of improved patient-oriented outcomes or inconsistent evidence.
 These statements should use language such as “Consider…” or “…is a practice option” or “…may be effective.”

+If you are not comfortable assigning the strength of recommendation (below), please attempt to follow the guidelines but acknowledge your uncertainty and our medical editors will carefully review your work.
 To rate the strength of evidence supporting key clinical recommendations, please use the following guidelines:

-C Recommendation based on consensus, usual practice, expert opinion, disease-oriented evidence,** and case series for studies of diagnosis, treatment, prevention, or screening
+Recommendation based on consensus, usual practice, expert opinion, disease-oriented evidence,** and case series for studies of diagnosis, treatment, prevention, or screening

-* Patient-oriented evidence measures outcomes that matter to patients: morbidity, mortality, symptom improvement, cost reduction, and quality of life.
+*—Patient-oriented evidence measures outcomes that matter to patients: morbidity, mortality, symptom improvement, cost reduction, and quality of life.

 Use the table below to determine whether a study measuring patient-oriented outcomes is of good or limited quality, and whether the results are consistent or inconsistent between studies: